Penny Dreadful (TV series): Comics

 In 2015, Titan Books announced a comic book series based on Penny Dreadful, written by co-executive producer Chris King and writers Krysty Wilson-Cairns and Andrew Hinderaker.
 The first issue was released on May 11, 2016.
+It served as a prequel to the TV series.

-In October 2016, Showtime announced that a new series would be released in 2017, set six months after the finale of the TV series.
-The project will be written by King, illustrated by Jesús Hervás, and published by Titan Books.
+In October 2016, Showtime announced that a new comic book series would be released in 2017, set six months after the finale of the TV series.
+The series consisted of three volumes: Penny Dreadful: The Awakening (2017), Penny Dreadful: The Beauteous Evil (2018), and Penny Dreadful: The Victory of Death (2019), all written by King, illustrated by Jesús Hervás, and published by Titan Books.

 Spin-off series

 In November 2018, a spin-off series, Penny Dreadful: City of Angels was announced by Showtime.
 It is set in 1938 and centers on Mexican-American folklore and social tension of the era in Los Angeles, California.
 The series started production in August 2019 and stars Daniel Zovatto, Nathan Lane, Natalie Dormer, Kerry Bishé, Rory Kinnear, Adriana Barraza, Michael Gladis, Jessica Garza and Johnathan Nieves.
 It premiered on April 26, 2020.
 On August 21, 2020, the series was cancelled after one season.